rider-rebooted/win_brenda_console/README.md

 Follow Todd Mcintosh's [directions](http://brendapro.com/forum/viewtopic.php?f=0&t=76&sid=e6bc8c5335e35bab0605da5a5a6f9965) to get Brenda working on Windows, then copy this Python file into the "c:\brenda_master" folder.
 Double click it to get it running.

 **WARNING, THIS IS MY FIRST PYTHON PROJECT SO IT COULD HAVE SERIOUS ISSUES WHICH COULD POTENTIALLY COST YOU MONEY.
-PLEASE ONLY USE THIS IF YOU ARE FAMILIAR WITH PYTHON AND YOU HAVE LOOKED THROUGH MY CODE FIRST TO CHECK IF YOU'RE HAPPY WITH IT.**
+PLEASE ONLY USE THIS IF YOU ARE FAMILIAR WITH PYTHON AND BRENDA AND YOU ARE HAPPY WITH MY CODE.**